framefork/typed-ids/README.md

 ## Usage: ObjectUuid

-The base type is designed to wrap a native UUID, and allows you to expose any utility functions you may need.
+This base type is designed to wrap a native UUID, and allows you to expose any utility functions you may need.
 The following snippet is the standard boilerplate, but you may opt to skip some of the methods, or add a few custom ones.

 ```java